Converting XML Carrier Invoices to pandas DataFrames: Production Debugging & Scaling Guide

 Three systemic issues drive parser failures in freight audit pipelines:

-<FuelSurcharge>nodes appear, legacy<LineHaulRate>tags deprecate, or decimal precision shifts from two to four places.
+3. Rate Sheet Drift: Carriers update XML structures mid-contract.
+New <FuelSurcharge> nodes appear, legacy <LineHaulRate> tags deprecate, or decimal precision shifts.
 Without explicit schema validation, drift propagates silently until audit thresholds are breached.

 Memory-Optimized Streaming Architecture